AeroVironment (NASDAQ:AVAV) Issues Earnings Results

-AeroVironment (NASDAQ:AVAV) posted its quarterly earnings data on Tuesday.
+AeroVironment (NASDAQ:AVAV) released its quarterly earnings results on Tuesday.
 The aerospace company reported ($0.17) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.24) by $0.07, MarketWatch Earnings reports.
+The business had revenue of $101.00 million for the quarter, compared to analysts’ expectations of $98.81 million.
 AeroVironment had a net margin of 5.91% and a return on equity of 9.42%.
-The company had revenue of $101.00 million during the quarter, compared to analysts’ expectations of $98.81 million.
-During the same period in the prior year, the company posted $0.44 EPS.
-The firm’s revenue for the quarter was up 15.4% on a year-over-year basis.
+The company’s revenue was up 15.4% compared to the same quarter last year.
+During the same period last year, the business earned $0.44 EPS.

-In other news, Chairman Timothy E. Conver sold 8,700 shares of the business’s stock in a transaction dated Monday, August 2nd.
-The shares were sold at an average price of $101.45, for a total transaction of $882,615.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Chairman Timothy E. Conver sold 6,300 shares of the business’s stock in a transaction dated Thursday, September 2nd.
-The stock was sold at an average price of $103.22, for a total transaction of $650,286.00.
-Following the transaction, the chairman now owns 46,445 shares in the company, valued at approximately $4,794,052.90.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 83,400 shares of company stock worth $8,454,902 in the last 90 days.
-7.40% of the stock is owned by insiders.
+Several research firms have issued reports on AVAV.
+Zacks Investment Research lowered shares of AeroVironment from a “buy” rating to a “hold” rating in a report on Monday, July 5th.
+Robert W. Baird restated a “buy” rating and set a $120.00 target price on shares of AeroVironment in a research note on Thursday, September 2nd.
+Imperial Capital began coverage on AeroVironment in a research note on Friday, August 27th.
+They issued an “in-line” rating and a $120.00 price target for the company.
+Finally, Canaccord Genuity raised their price target on AeroVironment from $84.00 to $88.00 and gave the stock a “buy” rating in a report on Friday, September 3rd.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $113.33.

-Several brokerages have recently commented on AVAV.
-Imperial Capital started coverage on shares of AeroVironment in a research report on Friday, August 27th.
-They set an “in-line” rating and a $120.00 price target on the stock.
-Robert W. Baird reissued a “buy” rating and issued a $120.00 target price on shares of AeroVironment in a report on Thursday, September 2nd.
-Canaccord Genuity raised their target price on shares of AeroVironment from $84.00 to $88.00 and gave the stock a “buy” rating in a report on Friday, September 3rd.
-Finally, Zacks Investment Research lowered shares of AeroVironment from a “buy” rating to a “hold” rating in a research note on Monday, July 5th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $113.33.
+A hedge fund recently raised its stake in AeroVironment stock.
+Morgan Stanley lifted its position in AeroVironment, Inc. (NASDAQ:AVAV) by 16.7% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 179,384 shares of the aerospace company’s stock after purchasing an additional 25,635 shares during the quarter.
+Morgan Stanley owned about 0.72% of AeroVironment worth $17,966,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 78.54% of the company’s stock.

 AeroVironment Company Profile